-- An Assessment of the proposed contact arrangements and the support needs (see Section 11, Assessment for Support) of the child, parents/those who have parental responsibility and the prospective special guardian.
+- An Assessment of the proposed Contact Arrangements/Family Time and the support needs (see Section 11, Assessment for Support) of the child, parents/those who have parental responsibility and the prospective special guardian.

 The assessment of the applicants should include their medical history, the references received and the Disclosure and Barring Service and other statutory checks undertaken for the assessment.